-Since 2015, AEBIOM has been an active partner of the RECP initiative, launched by EU and Africa heads of state under the Africa-EU Energy Partnership (AEEP).
+Since 2015, AEBIOM is an active partner of the RECP initiative, launched by EU and Africa heads of state under the Africa-EU Energy Partnership (AEEP).
 AEBIOM plays an important role helping to mobilise European bioenergy companies for joint-business development in African renewable energy markets.
-For additional information, please contact us.
+For additional information, contact us.

 RECP conducted a market study to assess and explore the potential for renewable energy in the captive power market segment in Nigeria given its abundant renewable energy resources and serious interest to develop its renewable energy industry.

 This study focuses especially on the agriculture and food processing sector, in which opportunities for biomass energy and solar energy clearly arise.
 In addition, a comprehensive guide to captive renewable energy project development has been formulated.
 Another key outcome of this study is the identification of potential captive power projects in Nigeria, for which a database is being developed.
 Download the study here.